vargas-gabriel/redux-feedback-loop/README.md

 ## Create database

-Create a new database called `nibbl` and create tables using the queries in the database.sql file
+Create a new database called `feedback` and create tables using the queries in the database.sql file

-If you would like to name your database something else, you will need to change `nibbl` to the name of your new database name in `server/modules/pool.js`
+If you would like to name your database something else, you will need to change `feedback` to the name of your new database name in `server/modules/pool.js`

 ## Setup Instructions